 California offers three legal ways following which you can homeschool your child.
 You are allowed to start homeschooling as a home-based private school.
 Before you proceed with it, you must file a form with California Superintendent of Public Instruction between October 1 and October 15 of every school year.

 The children can also be homeschooled with private school satellite programs (PSP).
-These programs provide a majority of the instructions and lesson at home.
+These programs provide a majority of the instructions and lessons at home.
 However, the PSP must meet all the requirements necessary for operating a private school.

 You can also go for a private tutor for teaching the children.
-The tutor should be California-certifiedand the medium of instruction for homeschooling must be English.
+The tutor should be California-certified the medium of instruction for homeschooling must be English.
 The tutor must teach all the curriculums that are taught in public schools.
 The lessons should go for at least three hours each day for 175 days each calendar year between 8 a.m. to 4 p.m.